UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 So what does this mean for data analysis?
 Well, `np.random.choice` is certainly not the only function that uses randomness in R. Many of the functions that we use in `scikit-learn`, `numpy`, and beyond use randomness&mdash;many of them without even telling you about it.
-So at the beginning of every data analysis you do, right after loading packages, you should call the `np.random.seed` function and pass it an integer that you pick.
 Also note that when Python starts up, it creates its own seed to use.
-So if you do not explicitly call the `np.random.seed` function in your code, your results will likely not be reproducible.
+So if you do not explicitly call the `np.random.seed` function in your code or specify the `random_state` argument in `scikit-learn` functions (where it is available), your results will likely not be reproducible.
 And finally, be careful to set the seed *only once* at the beginning of a data analysis.
 Each time you set the seed, you are inserting your own human input,